 ABOUT

-Isabelle McCormick received her MFA in Painting from Cranbrook Academy of Art.
+Isabelle McCormick is a doctoral student and Painting and Drawing Studio Fellow at Teachers College, Columbia University.
+Her research draws upon human and social psychology, art history, gender studies, and cultural studies in technology, to unpack how we regard ourselves differently through the psychological environments we inhabit online.
+McCormick received her MFA in Painting from Cranbrook Academy of Art.
 She is a graduate of the Brown University | Rhode Island School of Design Dual Degree Program, where she earned a BFA with Honors in Painting and magna cum laude BA in Literary Arts.
 McCormick spent two years in her mother’s native Rome, Italy serving as the Resident Fellow for Rhode Island School of Design’s European Honors Program.
-She has exhibited her work nationally in New York, Detroit, Providence, Minneapolis, Milwaukee, and San Diego, as well as abroad in Japan, Italy, Greece, and Lebanon.
-Her first international solo show opened December 2021 in Beirut.
-Mirror, Mirror—her first major solo show stateside—opened last September at Belle Isle Viewing Room in Detroit.
+She has exhibited her paintings throughout the US and abroad, with solo exhibitions at Août Gallery in Beirut and Belle Isle Viewing Room in Detroit.
+She has participated in international art fairs such as NADA New York, and her work has been featured in New American Paintings.
+McCormick’s next solo exhibition opens August 28 at Night Club Gallery in St. Paul, Minnesota.